\"Writing.Com

 Yes!
 When an apology comes with no change in behavior it wasn't a heartfelt (or real) apology.
 Thank you for reading and commenting. *Peace*

-The fresponseg is in respose to "Roll With It, Baby:
+The fresponseg is in respose to "Roll With It, BabyOpen in new Window.:

-Elfin Dragon-finally published writes: I know you wrote this newsletter in October.
+Elfin Dragon-finally published Author Icon writes: I know you wrote this newsletter in October.
 I just wanted to let you know I'm praying for you, your dad and your family.
 I can relate to what you've been going through as my mom has dementia coupled with Bi-Polar disease and (we're not sure if she has Alzheimer's yet).
 It's difficult to watch her decline.
 I can only imagine what it's like for you.
 Again, prayers be with you.
 Thank you!
 I'll take all the prayers I can get. *HeartG*

 *Bullet* *Bullet* *Bullet* Don't Be Shy!
 Write Into This Newsletter! *Bullet* *Bullet* *Bullet*